brancz/desktop-install/README.md

 Overview
 ========

-This script helps you to install or upgrade various software on a debian based system, preferably ubuntu.
+This script helps you to install and upgrade various software on a ubuntu based system.

 This includes: